- Almost Human (artist Terry Aspin)

 - Black Sheep of the Bartons – first episode (artist Guy Peeters, writer Alison Christie)

 Clare’s “Waves of Fear” are getting worse and worse, as Clare discovers when she desperately tries to visit Rachel in hospital, but the waves of fear drive her off.
-And it’s not just the waves of fear that are getting worse – so are the trouble at school and the hatred against Clare because everyone thinks it’s cowardice and they treat her like a criminal.
+And it’s not just the waves of fear that are getting worse – the same goes for the trouble at school and the community hatred against Clare because everyone thinks it’s cowardice and they treat her like a criminal.
 People are giving her funny glances in the street now and refusing to serve her in the market.
-Even Clare’s parents are part of the crowd; Clare gets nothing but harshness from them and the final panel has Dad saying, “I don’t think we’ve got a daughter anymore.”
+Even Clare’s parents are part of the crowd; the final panel has Dad saying, “I don’t think we’ve got a daughter anymore.”
 What does that mean – they’ve disowned her or something?
 As if that wasn’t bad enough, it looks like worse is to follow next week, and we are told that this will take the form of a “cruel reward” for Clare.

-In “Combing Her Golden Hair”, Gran isn’t much better than Clare’s parents – she finds Tamsin combing her golden hair and goes so wild that she’s about to cut Tamsin’s hair off!
+In “Combing Her Golden Hair”, Gran finds Tamsin combing her golden hair and goes so wild that she’s about to cut Tamsin’s hair off!

 In “Village of Fame“, Marvo’s hypnotic powers over the class has them throwing a hockey match, and nobody is listening to Sue when she tries to tell them what is going on.
 This is the price she is paying for spinning so many tall tales in the past.
 Mandy, the only other person to know what is going on, is currently not willing to help.
 Something has to change her mind because she looks like the only hope Sue has right now.